 Both these companies have their own separate branded lounges in T1-3, so it’s interesting to see them working together on the Blossom Lounge in T4.
-I’ve previously reviewed the Plaza Premium Lounge (T1) and the SATS Premier Lounge (T3) if you want to compare those later.
+We have also reviewed the Plaza Premium Lounge (T1), the SATS Premier Lounge (T3) and the Marhaba Lounge Singapore if you want to compare those later.

 On a recent AirAsia flight from Singapore to Malaysia, I took the opportunity to stop by the Blossom Lounge with my Priority Pass membership.